Cross, Clarence(born: 1916)

-Clarence Cross, an architect, was born n Allensville, KY, the son of Ameila Tinsley Cross and Napoleon Cross.
-Napoleon was a farmer and supported the family of five that included Amelia's mother Jane Tinsley, according to the 1920 U.S. Federal Census.
-In 1927, the family moved to Kokomo, IN, where Clarence Cross completed high school.
-He was a student at Tuskegee Institute [now Tuskegee University] and completed one year before enlisting in the U.S. Army on January 14, 1942, at Fort Benjamin Harrison in Indiana, according to his enlistment record.
+Clarence Cross, an architect born in Allensville, KY, was the son of Ameila Tinsley Cross and Napoleon Cross.
+Napoleon was a farmer who supported his family of five that included Amelia's mother Jane Tinsley, according to the 1920 U.S. Federal Census.
+In 1927, the family moved to Kokomo, IN, where Clarence completed high school.
+He was a student at Tuskegee Institute [now Tuskegee University], completing one year before enlisting in the U.S. Army on January 14, 1942, at Fort Benjamin Harrison in Indiana, according to his enlistment record.
 After receiving an Honorable Discharge from the Army in 1946, Cross enrolled again at Tuskegee Institute and was a 1949 architecture graduate.
-He was a registered architect in Ohio and Indiana, and had a private practice while also employed by the Base in Civil Engineering for Wright-Patterson Air Force Base in Dayton, OH.
+He was a registered architect in Ohio and Indiana and had a private practice while also employed in Civil Engineering at Wright-Patterson Air Force Base in Dayton, OH.
 He retired from the Air Force Base in 1971.
 Cross was a founding partner in 1969 of the firm Cross, Curry, de Weaver, Randall and Associates; the firm was dissolved in 1997.
 Some of Cross' work includes his role as designer of the Second Baptist Church in Ford City, PA, and the Tabernacle Baptist Church in Dayton.
 Clarence Cross was the husband of Mary E. Cross.
-For a more detailed account of the Clarence Cross biography and his accomplishments, see his entry in African American Architects, a biographical dictionary, 1865-1945 edited by D. S. Wilson.
+For a more detailed account of Clarence Cross and his accomplishments, see his entry in African American Architects, a biographical dictionary, 1865-1945, edited by D. S. Wilson.